DavidGomez-dev/wenospeakamericano/index.md

 ![Laura Carreño](assets/images/Laura-Carreno.jpg){: .align-left}
 </div>
 <div  class="author_text" markdown="1">
-David Gómez, Professional Engineer, and Laura Carreño, MA in Human Resources, know firsthand what it means emigrating to the United States.
-During their stay of more than 6 years in California they have gone through almost all stages of the emigrant: tourists, study in a university, find work there (several times), settle, work as expatriates and finally return to their country.
+David Gómez, Professional Engineer, and Laura Carreño, MA in Human Resources, know firsthand what it means to **emigrate to the United States**.
+During their stay of more than 6 years in California they have gone through almost all stages of the emigrant: tourists, study at a university, find work there (several times), settle, work as expatriates and finally return to their country.

-Thanks to their work in the Trade Commission of Spain and several multinational companies, they have helped numerous people to solve their questions about how to study, work or live in the United States.
+Thanks to their work in the Trade Commission of Spain and several multinational companies, they have helped numerous people to solve their questions about how to **study, work or live in the United States**.

-Now summarize all that research and experience work so that you have the necessary information to succeed in the American country.
+Now summarize all that research and experience work so that you have the necessary information **to succeed in the American country**.

 </div>
 <div class="author_photo" markdown="1">